 About

-• ‘Things Fall Apart’ - a group exhibition in collaboration with zero-waste shop and cafe, Almanac Cafe
+• 'Things Fall Apart' – a group exhibition in collaboration with zero-waste shop and café, Almanac Café

 Tressa Thomas

-Tressa holds an MA in Creative Education from AUP and works as a facilitator and educator at Devon and Cornwall Refugee Support, Black Mountains College and AUP.Arts University Plymouth.
+Tressa holds an MA in Creative Education from AUP and works as a facilitator and educator at Devon and Cornwall Refugee Support, Black Mountains College, and Arts University Plymouth.

 Maia Walton